 - Hard candy and stickers for my kiddos

-I hope this post and video helps you navigate how to pack for a year in France.
+I hope this post and video helps you navigate how to pack for TAPIF as you prepare for a year abroad in France.
 Again, my best pieces of advice are to start early and to use those compression bags.
 Happy packing!